 Shoes on the cake board.......Purses on the gardening board....toddler crafts on the pets board.
 This one is super annoying.
 Anyone can make a mistake with a pin or 2, but when I woke up today to at least 39 purses on a gardening board...I quit following the board.
-If I wanted to see purses or toddler recipes, I would follow those boards. (yes, I blocked out the guilty party in the image below lol)
+If I wanted to see purses or toddler recipes, I would follow those boards.

 I really dislike when I open Pinterest and see an entire row of the same thing pinned to every board you have.
 That great milkshake recipe did not need to be on your 'milkshake' board, and the 'dessert' board, plus the 'my favorites' board and the 'yummy' board and the....you get where I'm going here?
 If you do feel the need to double and triple pin, try doing it at different times.
 If you want to make sure we don't miss it, pin it once today and a different board tomorrow, then a different board the next day.
 Or even an hour apart.
 Better yet, get Tailwind and create a drip campaign and hit all appropriate boards in a few days.
 This works real well with group boards! (and using my affiliate link gets you a free month!)

-#3 Pin recipes and tutorials from tumbler
+#3 Pin recipes and tutorials from tumblr

 #4 Leave the descriptions blank.

 Don't do this especially if there's no text on the photo.
 I won't know if that picture of your kids and dog in the park is about the kids, the dog or well...the park!
 Give me a clue, write a short description if one isn't already attached when you create the pin.